Integral models of reductive groups and integral Mumford-Tate groups: Split reductive groups over local fields

 \subsection{Chevalley-invariant lattices}

 In this section we consider lattices in $V$ that are invariant under some Chevalley lattice in $\mfr{g}$.
-The main result is that up to $H(K)$-action only finitely many such lattices exist.
-We keep the notation \ref{notarep}.
+The main result is that for $p$-adic $K$, up to $H(K)$-action only finitely many such lattices exist (Proposition \ref{prop:finhorbloc}).

 \begin{defn} Let $\Lambda$ be a lattice in $V$.
-We call $\Lambda$ \emph{Chevalley-invariant} if there exists a Chevalley lattice $C \subset \mfr{g}$ such that $C \cdot \Lambda \subset \Lambda$. \end{defn}
+We call $\Lambda$ \emph{Chevalley-invariant} if there exists a Chevalley lattice $\mfr{C} \subset \mfr{g}$ such that $\mfr{C} \cdot \Lambda \subset \Lambda$. \end{defn}

 \begin{lem} There exists a Chevalley-invariant lattice in $V$. \end{lem}